henk52/virman/README.md

 # virman
 Virtual machine manager, a virsh wrapper in PERL.

+#TODO Do the Network merge for the IPMergeInstanceAndWrapperInfo
-TODO Read the install wrapper, if the app references one.
+TODO Do the Run command merge for IPMergeInstanceAndWrapperInfo TODO Read the install wrapper, if the app references one.
   - GetVNics
   - GetFileProvided